playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 }
 ```

-Then we can use this service in our `ContextMenu` component:
+Then, we can use this service in our `ContextMenu` component:

 ```typescript
 // context-menu.component.ts